-The following unaudited pro forma condensed consolidated financial statements (the "Pro Forma Financial Statements") are based on the historical financial statements of CCIC and the historical financial statements of the entities acquired by CCIC (including TEA and Crown) during the periods presented, adjusted to give effect to the following transactions (collectively, the "Transactions"): (i) the CTI Investment, (ii) the TEA Acquisition, (iii) the acquisition of TeleStructures (the "TeleStructures Acquisition"), (iv) the Crown Merger (together with the acquisitions described in clauses (i), (ii) and (iii), the "Acquisitions"), (v) the 1997 Refinancing, (vi) the Roll-Up, (vii) the Offering and (viii) the Senior Preferred Conversion.
+The following unaudited pro forma condensed consolidated financial statements (the "Pro Forma Financial Statements") are based on the historical financial statements of CCIC and the historical financial statements of the entities acquired by CCIC (including TEA and Crown) during the periods presented, adjusted to give effect to the following transactions (collectively, the "Transactions"): (i) the CTI Investment, (ii) the TEA Acquisition, (iii) the acquisition of TeleStructures (the "TeleStructures Acquisition"), (iv) the Crown Merger (together with the acquisitions described in clauses (i), (ii) and (iii), the "Acquisitions"), (v) the 1997 Refinancing, (vi) the Roll-Up and (vii) the Offering.

-The Unaudited Pro Forma Condensed Consolidated Statement of Operations for the year ended December 31, 1997 gives effect to the Transactions as if they had occurred as of January 1, 1997, and the Unaudited Pro Forma Condensed Consolidated Statement of Operations for the six months ended June 30, 1998 gives effect to the Roll-Up, the Offering and the Senior Preferred Conversion as if they had occurred as of January 1, 1998.
-The Unaudited Pro Forma Condensed Consolidated Balance Sheet gives effect to the Roll-Up, the Offering and the Senior Preferred Conversion as if they had occurred as of June 30, 1998.
+The Unaudited Pro Forma Condensed Consolidated Statement of Operations for the year ended December 31, 1997 gives effect to the Transactions as if they had occurred as of January 1, 1997, and the Unaudited Pro Forma Condensed Consolidated Statement of Operations for the three months ended March 31, 1998 gives effect to the Roll-Up and the Offering as if they had occurred as of January 1, 1998.
+The Unaudited Pro Forma Condensed Consolidated Balance Sheet gives effect to the Roll-Up and the Offering as if they had occurred as of March 31, 1998.
 The pro forma adjustments are described in the accompanying notes and are based upon available information and certain assumptions that management believes are reasonable.